Joburg Insider

 Science shows that a short walk in the park lowers stress, blood pressure, and boosts your immune system

-You do not need to hike for hours to feel the health benefits of nature.
+You don’t need to hike for hours to feel the benefits of nature.
 Just 20 minutes outdoors can trigger measurable changes in your body.
-Scientists have found that this short time in green spaces lowers stress hormones, reduces blood pressure, and even improves gut health.
+Studies show that short-term exposure to green spaces lowers stress hormones, reduces blood pressure, and even supports gut health.

 Your Body Relaxes Instantly